AlexaCRM/alexacrm.github.io/wpcrm/quickstart.md

 ![Create a new form using Solution Explorer](/img/wpcrm/createform-solutionexplorer.png)

-In Solution Explorer navigate to **Components > Entities** section and choose the desired entity, for example, *Contacts*.
+In Solution Explorer navigate to **Components > Entities** section and choose the desired entity, for example, *Contact*.
 Expand the selected entity node and select *Forms*.
 Click the *New* button and select the desired form type.
 For more information about form types please see [Create and design forms](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customize/create-design-forms).

 ![Form editor](/img/wpcrm/createform-editor.png)